massmux/nimblenode/README.md

 ```

-The whole system is fully available and configured on [DENALI](https://denali.pro) Lightning Node (LN2) VPS.
+The whole system is available and configured on [DENALI](https://denali.pro) Lightning Node (LN2) VPS.